twistlock/docs/api/descriptions/feeds/upload_put.md

 ### cURL Request

-The following cURL command triggers the Console to upload an Intelligence Stream:
+The following cURL command triggers the Console to upload an Intelligence Stream.

 ```bash
 $ curl -k \